Tautulli/Tautulli/README.md

 ## Feature Requests

-1. Check the [issues tracker][Issues] to see if someone else has already requested the feature.
+1. Pleases check the [issues tracker][Issues] to see if someone else has already requested the feature.
-    If a similar idea has already been posted, _give it a thumbs up_. **Do not comment with with `+1` or something similar as it creates unnecessary spam.**
+    If a similar idea has already been requested, _give it a thumbs up_. **Do not comment with with `+1` or something similar as it creates unnecessary spam.**
 2. If this is a new feature request, open a [feature request][Issue New] on the issues tracker.